Zywave/booster/src/_areas/design-system/components/text-inputs.md

 1. **Label:** Text to inform users as to what information is requested
 2. **Text input:** The form field where the user can input information
-3. **Placeholder text** (optional): Text that provides an example of what the user should enter into the Text Input
+3. **Placeholder text** (optional): Text that provides an example of what the user should enter into the Text Input.
+In many situations the placeholder can be left blank since the label indicates what information should be entered but it is useful when formatting of information is important.

 <br>